-When you have a display that needs changing but you don't have the time to revamp the lot then this Winter Display might give you some simple solutions.
+When you have a display that needs changing but you don’t have the time to revamp it completely then this Winter Display might give you some simple solutions.

 Instead of a green tree with fruit I stripped the tree of the lemons and cherrries and glued snowflakes to the branches.